rysharprules/kotlin/04_lambdas.md

 ## Member references
 **Syntax for member reference:**
-- On the left hand side is the class or _bound callabale reference_ `MyClass`
+- On the left hand side is the class or _bound callable reference_ `MyClass`
 - In the middle is the `::` operator
 - On the right hand side is the member function `::myFunction`